mariodss/azure-network-protocols/README.md

 <p><b>4.3) </b>Open PowerShell, and type: ssh labuser@<private IP address>.</p>
 <p>-Type commands (username, pwd, etc) into the linux SSH connection and observe SSH traffic spam in WireShark</p>
 <p>-Exit the SSH connection by typing ‘exit’ and pressing [Enter]</p>

+<p>Observations</p>
+<p>-SSH (Secure Shell) is used to make a secure connection with other computer.
+SSH uses TCP port 22. </p>
+<p>-By entering the following command in PowerShell: ssh username@<private IP Adress>, we can connect remotely to another computer.
+We will need to provide a password as well.
+In our case we connected to the Linux machine from our Windows machine.</p>
+<p>-We are able to use our Linux machine remotely.
+It is possible to interact with the Linux system by typing commands such as id, uname -a, touch file.txt, etc </p>
+<p>-In Wireshark we observe the SSH traffic happening in the background.
+All traffic is encrypted.
+If we observe the SSH section, we see the encrypted payload that was transmitted.</p>
+<p>-In order to kill the connection, se simply type exit on the PowerShell terminal.</p>

 <br />